Harsh-GAMMARAYS/SE_Project/README.md

-# SE Project - Culinary Financial Hub
+# SE Project - Culinary Financial Hub - **Seb's**

-Welcome to the **Culinary Financial Hub**, a comprehensive web application designed to streamline and manage various aspects of a culinary business.
+Welcome to the **Seb's**, a comprehensive web application designed to streamline and manage various aspects of a culinary business.
 This project provides tools for managing finances, inventory, employees, scheduling, and more.

 ## Features